Help and support for creative workplaces

 In Tasmania, the Small Business Advocate can help small business resolve issues with government departments, local councils and larger business entities.

-A number of guides exist that set out recommended minimum rates and fees for various types of art and arts work.
+A number of guides exist that set out recommended minimum rates and fees for independent contractors for various types of art and arts work.
+Independent contractors are also called independent artists, or self-employed artists and arts workers.

 They have been created by organisations in the industry to support artists, arts workers and arts organisations have conversations about pay and conditions.
 They provide benchmarks for what might be considered fair and reasonable.
 The rates are a guide only and are not enforceable.